 These agreements are particularly worthwhile if one party owns a house that the other moves into; is it intended that they should have a share of the house?
 What contributions are they expected to make?

 It is important that anyone wishing to enter any of these agreements does so in good time without delay.
 We can prepare an agreement for you or advise you about an agreement received, usually for an agreed fixed fee.

-If you would like to find out more about either prenuptial or cohabitation agreements please arrange an appointment with one of our solicitors on 0161 4297251 and we will be happy to discuss with you your individual requirements and come up with an agreement ideally suited to your personal circumstances.
+If you would like to find out more about either prenuptial or cohabitation agreements please contact us to arrange a consultation with one of our solicitors on 0161 429 7251 or [email protected] and we will be happy to discuss with you your individual requirements and come up with an agreement ideally suited to your personal circumstances.